nkcs-iclab/linglong/README.md

 ### 0.6 (pre-release)

+- The code is now compatible with Python 3.6.
-- Fix model saving issue with DeepSpeed models
+- Fixed model saving issue with DeepSpeed models

 ### 0.5

-- Add `train-ds.py` for DeepSpeed enabled training.
+- Added `train-ds.py` for DeepSpeed enabled training.
 - Stop batch text generation when the end of the text is reached in all samples.
-- Move `use_pinyin` and `backward` arguments from method arguments to the model configuration.
+- Moved `use_pinyin` and `backward` arguments from method arguments to the model configuration.
-- Fix: Text are now clipped to the maximum context length of the model.
+- Fixed: Text are now clipped to the maximum context length of the model.

 ### 0.4